We’ve been using Siser EasyWeed for many years now, and it’s by far one of the best out there.

-I’ve been using Siser EasyWeed for many years, and it’s the best heat transfer vinyl that I’ve had the pleasure of working with.
-But you need to be sure it’s genuine because there are a lot of fake Siser HTV products out there.
+But you need to be sure you are buying genuine Easyweed, because there are a lot of fake Siser HTV products out there!

 To sum up, you should only buy Siser EasyWeed from Siser Authorized Distributors or Authorized Resellers.
-There is a lot of HTV being sold under the Siser name on sites like Ebay and Amazon that is not real Siser EasyWeed.
+There is a lot of HTV being sold under the Siser name (on sites like Ebay, Amazon, and Etsy) that is not real Siser EasyWeed.

 Here is a list of online Siser Authorized Distributors and Resellers.
-All of these retailers are extremely knowledgeable and can offer support if you need help buying Siser HTV.
-We have a larger list below of Genuine Siser sellers on Amazon.
+All these retailers are extremely knowledgeable and can offer support if you need help buying Siser HTV.
+Further below you will find a list of Genuine Siser sellers on Amazon.

 Not all "Siser EasyWeed" on Amazon is genuine